clementplancon/stl-viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

+## Setup the project

+- Install the last long term support version of [NodeJs](https://nodejs.org/en/download/package-manager).
+- Install [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4 with `npm i -g @angular/cli` for global use or with `npm i @angular/cli` for local project use.
+- Run `npm i` to install all project dependencies

-## Development server
+## Run to your local development server

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 # Have fun